maich557/chrs_website/README.md

 This is a simple html css website to document my learning carve.

 #### To do.
-Add Navbar.
+1.Add Navbar.

-Contact form
+2.Contact form.

-Quality images.
+3.Quality images.